 At the conclusion of each semester of private composition study, the student submits a portfolio of their compositional work done during the semester to the Composition faculty for a jury, during which the semester grade is assigned by the faculty.

-For at least the first year of study in the School of Music, the student will also pursue instruction on the principal instrument or voice (3 credit hours): a jury will be required at the end of each semester of applied study to be eligible for credit to be awarded.
+For at least the first year of study in the Departments of Music, the student will also pursue instruction on the principal instrument or voice (3 credit hours): a jury will be required at the end of each semester of applied study to be eligible for credit to be awarded.
 Note: if the student's principal instrument is piano, they must pass a keyboard proficiency establishing him/her as having attained Piano Level VI in order to graduate.
 In satisfying the music elective requirements listed in the curriculum abode, the student may, with their advisor's approval, elect additional private instruction in piano.

 A Minor in Piano is also available for those B.M.
 Composition students who may wish to pursue this option: students who pursue this option must attain Piano Level IX and must present a 60-minute recital.